 Esports OGs know Team Dignitas to be one of the most prolific organisations of all time.
 Originally established way back in 2003 by Michael “ODEE” O’Dell as a Battlefield 1942 team, it quickly became one of the most recognisable brands in European esports.
 Dignitas’ forte came about because it did [...]

 As with other competitive sports, there is the potential for eSports teams and individual players to make money.
 Without that income, there would be no professional eSports players.
 Giving up your day job means you have to have enough revenue coming in from playing eSports.
 The most obvious manner [...]

 The eSport pioneers of CS:GO CS:GO, Content Strike, Global Offensive is one of the premier eSports games.
 Just like any competitive sport, teams come and go.
 New players join existing teams, while others move on.
 The competitive nature of CS:GO, coupled with the high prizes and lucrative sponsorship deals means [...]

 The International Tournament The biggest and most significant Dota 2 tournament in the world is back with a bang.
 The International 2019 is now in its ninth season, a testimony to the growing popularity of eSports and Dota 2 in particular.
 The tournament also serves as the final for the [...]

-Largest Digital Event and Esport Tournaments in the world DreamHack is a dream made reality.
+Largest Digital Event and Esport Tournaments in the world DreamHack is a dream made a reality.
 The world’s largest digital festival and a venue for gamers, significant events are held throughout the year and every year since inception in 1994 in Sweden.
-The events are hosted around the world, and the [...]
+The events are hosted all around the world, [...]

 Bet on Esports Betting on esports has become huge as this relatively new game genre and type of betting gets off to a flying start.
-Gaining traction over the last few of years, betting on eSports is now available at several online sports betting and online casino sites. eSports is [...]
+Gaining traction over the last few of years, betting on eSports is now available at several online casino sites. eSports is projected to reach a [...]